Navigating the changes of midlife causes stress, there's no doubt about it, and we'd all like to reduce stress in our lives.

 For women over 50, the effects of chronic stress are compounded.
 Your body isn't as resilient as it once was, so it needs better maintenance -- a healthier lifestyle -- to repair itself.
 Face it: It's time to reduce stress.

 The keys to less stress and greater happiness?
 They aren't more money or material objects, says Charles Raison, MD, assistant professor of psychiatry and behavioral sciences at Emory University School of Medicine in Atlanta.
 They're positive action, good health, good relationships, and a sense of optimism.

 How to Reduce Stress and Achieve Emotional Balance

-Build a support system.
+- Build a support system.
 For some people, becoming part of a religious community helps reduce stress.
 For others it may be diving into a swim club, or a sewing circle.
-But wherever your find them, solid friendships help you feel warmth, security, connection.
+But wherever you find them, solid friendships help you feel warmth, security, connection.

-Find ways to relax.
+- Find ways to relax.
 Learn to meditate.
-Try relaxation tapes and CDs.
+Try a relaxation app.
 Listen to the great music of classical composers.

 Don't let a harried and hectic world get the better of you.
 Make a little time, try a few of these tips -- and reduce stress.